-All samples were tested for antibodies against BVDV using a commercial indirect enzyme-linked immunosorbent assay (ELISA; Svanova Biotech AB, Uppsala, Sweden) at the National Veterinary Institute in Sandnes (5).
+All samples were tested for antibodies against BVDV using a commercial indirect enzyme-linked immunosorbent assay (ELISA; Svanova Biotech AB, Uppsala, Sweden) at the Norwegian Veterinary Institute in Sandnes (5).
 In case of positive or inconclusive results in pooled blood samples, the individual samples were tested.

-Depending on the level of antibodies in bulk milk, dairy herds were divided into four groups (6).
-In herds with moderate or high levels of antibodies, individual blood samples from young stock were collected, pooled, and tested as pooled samples.
-Seropositive or inconclusive results from beef cattle herds could also be followed-up by testing samples from young stock.
-Table 2 shows numbers of tested herds and individual cattle during the years 1993 to 2009.
+Depending on the level of antibodies in bulk milk, dairy herds were divided into four groups (3,6).
+In some herds with low to high levels of antibodies (classification 1 to 3), individual blood samples from young stock were collected, pooled, and tested as pooled samples.
+Seropositive or inconclusive results from beef cattle herds were also followed-up by testing blood samples from young stock.
+Table 2 shows numbers of tested herds and individual cattle during the years 1993 to 2010.